-- Biennial Research Forums will be planned to occur twice during the project life.
+- A Joint Tropical Industry Event will be planned to occur in the third year of the project life.

 - Ongoing communication:

-- Monthly e-newsletters ‘Passiflora News’ sent to all subscribers to provide timely updates about R&D projects, industry issues, innovations and vital business updates regarding IR, WHS and legislative changes
+- Bi-monthly ‘Passiflora News’ sent to all subscribers to provide timely updates about R&D projects, industry issues, innovations and vital business updates regarding IR, WHS and legislative changes

-- Quarterly magazine ‘The Passion Vine’ revitalised and produced in both hard copy and e-magazine (PDF) format for distribution to all levy-payers and key industry stakeholders as directed by Hort Innovation
+- Annual magazine ‘The Passion Vine’ revitalised and produced in both hard copy and e-magazine (PDF) format for distribution to all levy-payers and key industry stakeholders as directed by Hort Innovation

 The core team from Passionfruit Australia Inc. that will deliver this project are: